The Daugavet property is equivalent to the polynomial Daugavet property: Acknowledgments

 \section{Acknowledgments}

 Part of this work was carried out during the visit of the third author to the University of Granada in June 2025, following his participation in the BIRS-IMAG conference {\it Functional and Metric Analysis and their Interactions}, which was also attended by the other two authors.
 He gratefully acknowledges the warm hospitality extended by his colleagues and wishes to thank all those who contributed to making his visit possible.
 The authors would like to thank Mingu Jung for highlighting some details in the main proof that contributed to the final improved version of the paper.
+We also thank the anonymous referee for the detailed revision of the manuscript and for multiple stylistic suggestions which have improve the final version of paper.